tsantos84/serializer-bundle/README.md

-# serializer-bundle
+# TSantos Serializer Bundle

-Bundle to integrate TSantos Serializer into Symfony applications
+This bundle integrates the TSantos Serializer into Symfony applications